 SELECT FIELD('g', 'a', 'm', 's', 'g', 'c');

-This query using the Field() function will output 4 as an index position.
+Using the Field() function, this query will output four as an index position.
 Also, we have used the SELECT keyword with the function to display the result after the search.

 SELECT FIELD('G', 'a', 'm', 's', 'g', 'c');

-The output for this is also 4 as the character is upper case or lower case, so the search is not affected.
+The output for this query is also 4 because the search is not influenced by whether the character is uppercase or lowercase.

 Examples of MySQL field()

-Let us demonstrate some examples using MySQL Field() function to explore the uses of it specified as follows:
+Let us demonstrate some examples using the MySQL Field() function to explore its uses of it specified as follows: